Information about Cheops Pyramid Khufu Pyramid

-Cheops pyramid or Khufu Pyramid thought to be built between 2589 – 2566 BC.
+In fact, Cheops pyramid or Khufu Pyramid built between 2589 – 2566 BC.
 Moreover, it took over 2,300,000 blocks of stone with an average weight of 2.5 tons each.
 The total weight was 6,000,000 tons and a height of 482 feet (140 m).
 In fact, Khufu Pyramid is indeed the largest and the oldest of the Pyramids of Giza.
 Not much known about Cheops (Khufu).
 The tomb robbed long before archaeologists came upon it.
 Any information about him taken with the objects inside the tomb.
 Though he was ruler of a structured society and he must have been wealthy.
 Khufu buried alone in this massive tomb.
 Moreover, Cheops wives maybe buried nearby in smaller Mastabas.

 The encasing marble which covered the outside of Cheops Pyramid eroded or removed over time.
 With this casing off, the pyramid lost 33 feet (11 m) of all its dimensions.
 Moreover, the top platform of Cheops Pyramid is 10 m square.
 The base of Cheops pyramid is 754 feet and covers 13 acres.
 Furthermore, the original entrance to Cheops pyramid was about 15 m.
 In fact, it is higher than the entrance that used today.
 Al Mamum, who opened up the new passage, could not find the original opening.
 The new passageway leads straight across.
 Moreover, it joins in with the original passage, the descending passage.
 The descending passage led only to a subterranean chamber.
-This descending passage that leads down is set at a 26 degree angle.
+This descending passage which leads down, set at a 26 degree angle.
 Moreover, it descends down 345 feet (105 m) into the earth under Cheops pyramid.

 The passageway is only 3’6″ (1.1 m) wide and 3’11” (1.2 m) high.
 The chamber closed to the public.
 Moreover, the chamber itself is room that measures about 46′ x 27’1″ x 11’6″ (14 x 8.3 x 3.5 m).
 There is a passage that leads 100 feet to the western side.
 The purpose of the pit is uncertain.
 It is possible that it could be the burial chamber, but after a change of plan, it abandoned.
 The descending passage beyond where the new entrance meets it, closed off by a steel door.
 Furthermore, the ascending passage rises at the same angle as the descending, 26 degrees.
 The ascending passage leads up into Cheops pyramid.
 Moreover, the ascending passage is the same dimensions as the descending.
 It can be quite a difficult trek for some people.
 The passage leads on for 129 feet (39 m).